hackclub/jams/jams/batches/sparkletilt-pcb/part-1/en-US.md

 ## Core (Microcontroller)

-First, we place the heart of our system, the ATmega328P-AU, in a TQFP package.
+First, we place the heart of our system, the ATmega328P-AU, in a TQFP package [Search: ATmega328P-A].
 This is NOT the ATmega328PB, which is not backward compatible with the ATmega328P.

 ### Power